Maiden seeks to reopen plant after India govt lab says cough syrups were safe | Health

 Maiden seeks to reopen plant after India govt lab says cough syrups were safe

 But India this week told the WHO that tests of samples from the same batches of syrups sent to Gambia were compliant with government specifications.
 The results of the tests, carried out by a government-run laboratory, have been sent to a health ministry panel of experts for further action.
-The WHO has not responded to a Reuters request for comment.
+Reached for comment, the WHO said it stood by its action.

+"WHO’s mandate is to issue global alerts about potential risks.
+WHO stands by the action taken," the U.N. organisation's spokesperson Tarik Jasarevic told Reuters in an email.
+"These contaminated syrups are dangerous and should not be in any medicine, ever," Jarasevic said, adding that WHO-contracted labs in Ghana and Switzerland tested the cough syrups made by Maiden Pharma and found excess levels of ethyleneglycol and diethyleneglycol.

 India's drugs controller general, V.G.
 Somani, said in a Dec.
 13 letter to the WHO that the U.N. agency's accusations had "adversely impacted the image of India's pharmaceutical products across the globe, and caused irreparable damage to the supply chain of pharmaceutical products".
 The country, known as the "pharmacy of the world", supplies 45% of all generic medicines to Africa.
 India's pharmaceutical exports have more than doubled in the last decade to hit $24.5 billion in the last fiscal year.